google/s2geometry/doc/intro.md

   virtual S2Cap GetCapBound() const;
   virtual S2LatLngRect GetRectBound() const;
   virtual bool Contains(S2Cell const& cell) const;

+  // This test is cheap but is NOT exact.
+Use Intersects() if you want a more
-  virtual bool VirtualContainsPoint(S2Point const& p);
+  // accurate and more expensive test. virtual bool MayIntersect(S2Cell const& cell) const;

+  virtual void Encode(Encoder* const encoder) const;
+  virtual bool Decode(Decoder* const decoder);
 };
 ```

 See `s2latlngrect.h` for additional methods.

-### S2Cap
+### S2Cap ("S2Disc")

 An `S2Cap` represents a spherical cap, i.e. a portion of a sphere cut off
 by a plane.
-The cap is defined by its axis and height.
-This
-representation has good numerical accuracy for very small caps, unlike the
-(axis, min-distance-from-origin) representation, and is also efficient for
-containment tests, unlike the (axis, angle) representation.
+This is the equivalent of a *closed disc* in planar geometry
+(i.e., a circle together with its interior), so if you are looking for a way
+to represent a circle or disc then you are probably looking for an `S2Cap`.

 Here are the methods available: